PSHE

 Below is the learning journey for each topic as it progresses from EYFS to Year 6

-TERM 1 - Being Me in My World
+TERM 1 - Citizenship

-TERM 2 - Celebrating Difference
+TERM 2 - Families & Relationships

-TERM 5 - Relationships
+TERM 5 - Economic Wellbeing

-TERM 6 - Changing Me
+TERM 6 Safety & the Changing Body

 IMPACT

 The impact of a good PSHE education forms the preparation for adult life, enabling a child to understand and face the challenges, complexities and questions that arise in a diverse world.
 Impact can be measured in a variety of ways.
 At Greenlands, we recognise and celebrate the importance of the child’s voice, and their individual experience of PSHE education.
-Pupil voice, and work captured in class Jigsaw Journals forms the heart of how we measure the impact of our teaching.
+Pupil voice, and work captured in class PSHE Journals forms the heart of how we measure the impact of our teaching.

 The skills that children at Greenlands will develop will include, but are not limited to: